wins1ey/LibreSplit/docs/auto-splitters.md

 ```lua
 process('GameBlaBlaBla.exe')
 ```
-* With this line, LAST will repeatedly attempt to find this process and will not continue script execution until it is found.
+* With this line, LibreSplit will repeatedly attempt to find this process and will not continue script execution until it is found.

 * Next we have to define the basic functions.
 Not all are required and the ones that are required may change depending on the game or end goal, like if loading screens are included or not.
     * The order at which these run is the same as they are documented below.

 ### `startup`
- The purpose of this function is to specify how many times LAST checks memory values and executes functions each second, the default is 60Hz.
+ The purpose of this function is to specify how many times LibreSplit checks memory values and executes functions each second, the default is 60Hz.
 Usually, 60Hz is fine and this function can remain undefined.
 However, it's there if you need it.
 ```lua
 process('GameBlaBlaBla.exe')